fkaduk/kobodeck/README.md

 like a go version of signify that we could use.

-This should also be able to discriminate between snapshots and tagged releases *and* know which version it's running (it doesn't, right now).
-Version information can be embeded at compile-time with `-ldflags="-X main.version=$(git describe --always --long --dirty)" or similar, see:
+This should also be able to discriminate between snapshots and tagged releases.
+Since 0.7, wallabako knows which version it's running.
+Version information is embedded at compile-time with compile flags.
+This was inspired by:

 * https://www.reddit.com/r/golang/comments/4cpi2y/question_where_to_keep_the_version_number_of_a_go/
 * https://www.atatus.com/blog/golang-auto-build-versioning/